rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

 2023 02 06 0205
 *   commit - added name to source.NTDrawLine to make it easier to determine .csv file contents

+2023 02 07 2145
+*   commit - changed Parameters to add path because of difference with Ryzen-2